OWASP/CheatSheetSeries/cheatsheets/Secrets_Management_Cheat_Sheet.md

 ### 3.3 Authentication and Authorization of CI/CD tooling

 CI/CD tooling should have designated service accounts, which can only operate in the scope of the required secrets or orchestration of the consumers of a secret.
 Additionally, a CI/CD pipeline run should be easily attributable to the one who has defined the job or triggered it to detect who has tried to exfiltrate secrets or manipulate them.
 When you use certificate-based auth, the caller of the pipeline identity should be part of the certificate.
-If you use a token to authenticate towards the mentioned systems, make sure you set the principal requesting these actions (E.g. the user or the job creator).
+If you use a token to authenticate towards the mentioned systems, make sure you set the principal requesting these actions (e.g. the user or the job creator).

 Verify on a periodical basis whether this is (still) the case for your system so that you can do logging, attribution, and security alerting on suspicious actions effectively.

 ### 3.4 Logging and Accounting

 Attackers can use CI/CD tooling to extract secrets.
 They could, for example, use administrative interfaces or job creation which exfiltrates the secret using encryption or double base64 encoding.
 Therefore, you should log every action in a CI/CD tool.
 You should define security alerting rules at every non-standard manipulation of the pipeline tool and its administrative interface to monitor secret usage.
-Logs should be at least queryable for 90 days and stored for a more extended period on cold storage.
+Logs should be queryable for at least 90 days and stored for a more extended period in cold storage.
 It might take security teams time to understand how attackers can exfiltrate or manipulate a secret using CI/CD tooling.

 ### 3.5 Rotation vs Dynamic Creation